MarkPearlCoZa/Talk_MovingFromSouthAfricaToNewZealand/TALK_SCRIPT.md

 Over the last few months I've have had several people from South Africa approach me asking what it is like to move to New Zealand and what they should know.

-That combined with the fact that combined with the fact that I'm in SA for a week for DevConf, I decided to put tonight together share my experiences and what we've learn't from the move.
+That combined with the fact that that I'm in SA for a week for DevConf, I decided to put tonight together share my experiences and what we've learn't from the move.

 Now with that I want to tackle the elephant in the room.
 I'm not paid as a recruitor for MYOB - my primary aim of tonight it to share knowledge - I'm going to spend a bit of time at the end speaking about MYOB because they have paid for the room tonight and I believe it is a great place to work.
 That said, I'm going to tell it as it is both the positives and the negatives.